• Home

 • Enroll in a Medicare Part D (a late enrollment penalty may apply).

-Medicare health and drug plans can make changes each year—things like cost, coverage, and what providers and pharmacies are in their networks.
-It is important for Medicare beneficiaries to review their current plans, options, and needs for the next year.
-Many beneficiaries fail to take any action during open enrollment; Medicare is not a “set it and forget it” insurance plan.
+Medicare health and drug plans can and do make changes each year—things raising premiums, changing benefits, and changing what providers and pharmacies are in their networks.
+That’s why it’s important for Medicare beneficiaries to review their current plans, options, and needs for the next year.

 Before you can start deciding if and what to change about your Medicare benefits, you have to understand the basics of Medicare.